 Songs > High Hopes Low > History

-“High Hopes Low” starts the second side of 12 Bar Bruise (released September 7th, 2012) with a distinct electronic drum beat before leading into a rowdy garage rock song with very simplistic lyrics about expectations and intelligence.
+“High Hopes Low” starts the second side of 12 Bar Bruise with a distinct, reverberated drum beat: the “disco 2” preset from the Casio SK-5 Sampling Keyboard.
+This leads into one of the rowdiest garage rock jams on the entire record featuring simplistic lyrics about expectations and intelligence.

 Powered by Songfish